Esma Sultan (daughter of Ahmed III)

-Life
+Early Life

-Birth

 Esma Sultan was born on 14 March 1726 in the Topkapı Palace.
 Her father was Sultan Ahmed.
 Her mother is uncertain: Hanife Kadın or Zeyneb Kadın, two of her father's consorts.
 She was nicknamed Büyük Esma (Esma "the eldest") to distinguish her by her niece Küçük Esma (Esma "the younger"), daughter of Abdülhamid I.

 When she was four, her father was dethronized and she was confined, with her half-sisters, her mother and her father's other consorts, in the Old Palace, until her marriage.